 - Creating multiple accounts to promote your content

-- Joining groups where all the members help promote each other’s content regardless of quality
+- Joining groups where all the members help promote each other’s content

 - Contacting top members and offering to pay them to promote your content

 - Auto refreshing pages to increase view counts